-- 6.1 For the purposes of this Part, a gift or a benefit is something offered to or received by a Council official or someone personally associated with them for their personal use and enjoyment. - 6.2 A reference to a gift or benefit in this Part does not include: - a items with a value of \$10 or less - b a political donation for the purposes of the Electoral Funding Act 2018 - c a gift provided to the Council as part of a cultural exchange or sister-city relationship that is not converted for the personal use or enjoyment of any individual Council official or someone personally associated with - d a benefit or facility provided by the Council to a Councillor - e attendance by a Council official at a work-related event or function for the purposes of performing their official duties, or - f free or subsidised meals, beverages or refreshments provided to Councillors in conjunction with the performance of their official duties such as, but not limited to: - i the discussion of official business - ii work-related events such as Council-sponsored or community events, training, education sessions or workshops - iii conferences - iv Council functions or events - v social functions organised by groups, such as Council Committees and community organisations.
+- Item 5 Attachment 3 Code of Conduct for Council Committee Members, Delegates of Council and Council Advisors - 6.1 For the purposes of this Part, a gift or a benefit is something offered to or received by a Council official or someone personally associated with them for their personal use and enjoyment. - 6.2 A reference to a gift or benefit in this Part does not include: - items with a value of \$10 or less - a political donation for the purposes of the Electoral Funding Act 2018 - a gift provided to the Council as part of a cultural exchange or sister-city relationship that is not converted for the personal use or enjoyment of any individual Council official or someone personally associated with them - attendance by a Council official at a work-related event or function for the purposes of performing their official duties, or - free or subsidised meals, beverages or refreshments provided to Council officials in conjunction with the performance of their official duties such as, but not limited to: - the discussion of official business - work-related events such as Councilsponsored or community events, training, education sessions or workshops - conferences - Council functions or events - social functions organised by groups, such as Council Committees and community organisations.